Aquilegia coerulea: Cultivation

 The treatment of seeds with gibberellic acid and planting at 21 C results in 93% germination after three weeks.
 The seeds also display resistance to sprouting without treatment with none sprouting when planted at 21 °C and 40% germination after two weeks after first being cold stratified at 4.5 C. When grown in gardens plants will last three or four years a most and often are treated by gardeners like a biennial.
+When planting large areas it is seeded at a rate of 112 ounces per acre.

 Its natural variability and ease of hybridization with other columbines is exploited in the selection of numerous cultivars in different shades.
 This is a drawback to gardeners seeking to have standard blue and white columbines, often requiring them to seek collected seeds rather than replanting.
 The cultivars that are probably entirely or largely derived from Rocky Mountain columbine include 'Alba', 'Albiflora', and 'Snow Queen'.
 Cultivars that are thought to be significantly of A. coerulea ancestry include 'crimson star' and 'rose queen'.
 The 'Origami' series of hybrids such as 'Origami Blue', 'Origami White', and 'Origami Yellow' are listed by authors such as P. Allen Smith and Allan Armitage as being largely derived from A. coerulea, but plant sellers will sometimes list them as Aquilegia vulgaris.
 The 'Origami' hybrids were originally developed by Goldsmith Seeds.
+Hybrids with large numbers of flowers are significantly shorter lived.
+The practice of deadheading, removing fading flowers to prevent the plant from growing seeds, is used by gardeners to extend a plant's life and partly compensates for this.

 The genome of the 'Goldsmith' cultivar was sequenced as part of a study of the transfer of genes between columbine species and was later used to study the evolution of basal eudicots.